 What is a forest?

-How do people interact with forests?
+How do we interact with forest landscapes?

-What is the future of forests?
+What role do we play in the future of forests?

 What we do

 The Forest Education Foundation (FEF) provides teachers and students with the opportunity to learn about forest systems and the ways in which individuals, communities and our society interact with these environments.

 The Forest Education Foundation teachers, Darcy Vickers and Hannah Kench, have recently returned from a Study Tour in Portland, Oregon, USA.
 We have met some amazing educators delivering some equally amazing programs, supporting all levels of schooling.
 Many of...read more

 What a whirlwind!
 From forest landscapes disturbed by volcanic eruption to working tree farms.
 Forester Fergus has been exploring Oregon, USA and visiting a range of amazing environmental education programs.
 Here is a snap shot of his adventures. [gallery...read more